marols/idiomatic-css/README.md

-# Principles of writing consistent, idiomatic CSS
+# Principles of writing consistent, idiomatic CSS at QlikTech

 The following document outlines a reasonable style guide for CSS development.
 It is not meant to be prescriptive and I do not wish to impose my style